Inclusion and wellbeing

 One of the ways that I can think about opportunities that would offer deeper, more delightful experiences is to apply what I know about developmentally appropriate practice to my planning.
 Using the bullet points I’ve listed above, here are some of the opportunities I invited children to explore:

 • I looked around my classroom and thought about how I could authentically reinforce vocabulary from the story in a way that might be new to some of us.
-Instead of colouring or paint dotting a coconut tree, we will have A LOT of real “coconuts.”
+Instead of coloring or paint dotting a coconut tree, we will have A LOT of real “coconuts.”
 When I am writing their dictated stories, notes for my co-teacher, texts to families, I will talk about using the “alphabet.”
 When I move up and down to reach things or get to the floor to play, I will talk about “stooping.”

 • I know that when children and adults play together with sounds and rhythms, it strengthens the foundation for future literacy learning.
 So I will find ways to add “skit skat skoodle doot” to our transitions.
 I will incorporate lots of time to “wiggle jiggle free.”
 I will be sure that I can read the story to them all in such a way that it flows freely and sounds natural and fun.